Hell in a Cell (2009): Background

-The event was held at the Prudential Center in Newark, New Jersey.
+The inaugural Hell in a Cell event was held at the Prudential Center in Newark, New Jersey.

-The Hell in a Cell cage, a 20-foot high structure that surrounds the ring and ringside area; each main event match was contested inside Hell in a Cell.
+The Hell in a Cell cage, a 20-foot high roofed structure that surrounds the ring and ringside area; each main event match was contested inside Hell in a Cell.

-In early 2009, World Wrestling Entertainment (WWE) ran a poll on their official website in which fans could vote on the name of that year's October pay-per-view (PPV), which would replace the previously annual October PPV, No Mercy.
+In early 2009, the professional wrestling promotion World Wrestling Entertainment (WWE) ran a poll on their official website in which fans could vote on the name of that year's October pay-per-view (PPV) event, which would replace the previously annual October PPV, No Mercy.
 Hell in a Cell was chosen over No Escape, Locked Up, and Rage in a Cage.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area and the main event match would be contested under the Hell in a Cell stipulation.
-The 2009 Hell in a Cell PPV was scheduled to be held on October 4, 2009, at the Prudential Center in Newark, New Jersey.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
+The inaugural Hell in a Cell event was scheduled to be held on October 4, 2009, at the Prudential Center in Newark, New Jersey and it featured wrestlers from the Raw, SmackDown, and ECW brands.